 Normal side effects and their timeline:

 Redness and bruising typically develop immediately after treatment and resolve within days to two weeks.
 The treated area may appear pink from the cooling and mechanical suction.
 Swelling peaks within the first few days and gradually resolves over two to four weeks as the inflammatory response processes damaged fat cells.
-Numbness or altered sensation is common and may persist several weeks to a few months, reflecting temporary effects on superficial sensory nerves.
-This resolves completely without intervention.
+Numbness or altered sensation is common and may persist several weeks to a few months, reflecting temporary effects on superficial sensory nerves-this resolves completely without intervention.
 Tenderness usually resolves within days but may recur intermittently during the first few weeks.
 Tingling, stinging, or cramping during the first five days reflects nerve regeneration after cold exposure.
 Mild itching sometimes develops one to two weeks post-treatment.

 Contact us if you experience:

 Severe pain lasting more than a few days, particularly if worsening.
 Skin changes including darkening or blanching persisting beyond two weeks.
-Growing mass or bulging 2-5 months post-treatment.
-This could indicate PAH.
+Growing mass or bulging 2-5 months post-treatment-this could indicate PAH.
 Any systemic symptoms like fever or excessive fatigue.

 Our consultation process identifies contraindications before treatment proceeds.
 This isn’t a formality; it’s essential to responsible care.